The Freedom of Information Act 2000 (FOI) gives you the right to request information held by the Council.

 If you are seeking information about yourself, you already have the right of access under the Data Protection Act.
-Find out how to request personal information about yourself or request access to CCTV footage.
+Find out how to request personal information about yourself.

 The easiest way to make an FOI request is via our online form.

 The council already makes a lot of information publicly available.
 Before making your request you need to check if the information is already available.
 If it is, the council isn’t obliged to deal with your request.